CRMemory/podpod/readme.md

     <title> <url> <mode>

 where

-- <title>     Title of the podcast, will be the name of the directory under `PODCAST_DIR`
+- `title` - Title of the podcast, will be the name of the directory under `PODCAST_DIR`
-- <url>       Url to the xml of the podcast feed
+- `url`   - Url to the xml of the podcast feed
-- <mode>      Either sim, all, latest or <n> (see below)
+- `mode`  - Either sim, all, latest or <n> (see below)

 The possible modes are

-- sim     Simulate the download.
+- `sim`    - Simulate the download.
 This will log the according podcast as 'was downloaded' but neither download something nor create a file.
              This basically keeps a log of all URLs of all files that could've been downloaded.
              Note that once an episode was 'was downloaded' it will not be checked again unless the according entry from the logfile is removed.
              Note that using the 'sim' mode also allows giving a number as argument.

-- all     Check and download all episodes/files that have not been acquired yet.
+- `all`    - Check and download all episodes/files that have not been acquired yet.

-- latest  Check and download the latest episode only and don't check for any other.
+- `latest` - Check and download the latest episode only and don't check for any other.
 This is equivalent to setting the mode to the number 1

-- <n>     A non-negative integer value.
+- `<n>`    - A non-negative integer value.
 Check and download the newest <n>
              episodes only.
 A value of 1 is equivalent to setting 'latest'

 ## Hooks